 The 285,000 gross square foot Gant Science Complex will be renovated to accommodate current and future University needs in response to growing student enrollment in STEM programs.
 These improvements will include classrooms, lecture halls, teaching and research laboratories, faculty offices and support spaces.
 Exterior site and plaza areas will be improved to make them more inviting and accessible to the campus community.
 The building envelope (façades and roofs) will be reconstructed to provide a more attractive waterproof skin with better energy performance.
-A new light court will be built that encloses the existing opening at the Gant Plaza.
-Phased construction began in Winter 2018 and is scheduled to be complete in 2024.
+A new light court was built as part of phase 1 which enclosed the existing opening at the Gant Plaza.
+Phased construction began in Winter 2018 and is scheduled to be complete in 2025.

 The STEM Research Center Science 1 building is a keystone in the effort to fulfill the mandates of Next Generation Connecticut and will provide critical new research facilities for the existing and new STEM faculty.
 The 200,000 square foot research facility will be designed to meet some of current and future programmatic requirements of the University as it seeks to balance the anticipated rise in student enrollment in STEM programs with future programmatic research needs.
-Construction on the building commenced in June 2020 with completion in Fall 2022.
+Construction on the building commenced in June 2020 with anticipated completion in Fall 2022.